ruhani-j/boardventure-boardgame/report.md

 Debugging took a lot of our time

+we originally had planned to make a more complex game with minigames embedded in the action cards and had planned to do different parts of the project.
+Our original timeline was quite different than what our timeline actuall ended up being.
+We had planned to have jolomi work on making the game more aesthetically pleasing and working on the visual components and Ruhani doing the core logic.
+However, we ended up splitting the tasks differently.
+It ended up being more of us making a list of things we needed to do and the elements we wanted in the game.
+Then, we took turns working on the code and doing work.
+The problem was, our style of writing code was quite different than each other.
+This ended up making our codes clash.
+The code started needing debugging everytime we added new components.
+This made the process of making the game logic more time taking than expected.
+It worked out in the end though.
+We ended up having a less complex game with a different style of action cards than we had planned.
+We made point cards, action cards with automated movements, etc. we did not end up making minigames though.
+It was simply going to take too much time.
+We considered making a game like snake, but eventually realized that game would that up more lines of code than our original board game.
+This made such ideas not feasible and not worth doing so.
+Idk make this into a paragraph type thing for the experimental framework in a way that it looks nice in a report.

 6.  **Timeline of Activities**

 Change this to make it more accurate to what we did

+Our actual thing ended up being more like this.

+Jolomi did Create the game board and background elements (sandy-colored board, light blue background) by jan 18

+Ruhani debugged jolomis work when it started crashing

+Ruhani did Design and implement players and their starting positions by jan 20

+Jan 20 ruhani Develop the spinner mechanics and link them to player movement

+Develop the spinner mechanics and link them to player movement

+Feb 18 Implement player animations for movement on the board jolomi

+Ruhani also did work on the action ards

+March beginning we both discussed things we should do further

+Idk make this into a timeline table thing.
+Below I have attached our original plan which you can use to format the final timeline.

 +-----------------------------------------+----------------+------------+
 | **Activity**                            | **Programmer** | **Start    |